apoplexe/cadavre-exquis/README.md

-# cadavre-exquis
+# Cadavre Exquis

 The legendary game put on website

-Play with your email adress, or create your account !
+I start to learn web development with this project.
+It needs to be finished and refreshed !